-Like many school leaders I have been exploring a better way of monitoring the impact of INSET.
+Like many school leaders, I have been exploring a better way of monitoring the impact of INSET.
 I am convinced of the importance of CPD as a crucial investment in staff even in times of financial stricture.
 Perhaps especially in those times.
-That belief, however, does not cut the mustard when it comes to proving that the time, money and other resources invested in training has paid dividends in terms of pupil outcomes.
+That belief, however, does not cut the mustard when it comes to proving that the time, money and other resources invested in training have paid dividends in terms of pupil outcomes.

 This is a re-blog post originally posted by Rodger Caseby and published with kind permission.